Abuse of Power of Attorney Lawyers

 As previously mentioned, if you are unhappy with your POA and you are mentally competent, then you can simply revoke the POA in the presence of a notary to end it.

-Our experienced attorneys can help you gather evidence of fiduciary misconduct to build a strong case to convince the court to revoke the power of attorney document.
+Our experienced attorneys can help you gather evidence of fiduciary misconduct to build a strong case so the POA can be successfully revoked.

 Recovering Stolen Assets and Damages